SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 * Now perform the 4 rounds of 16 calculations.
 I have implemented this as a single block of 64 method calls, but it is also possible to perform these calculations within a loop if so desired and can be done very nicely with function pointers.
 For this implementation, I have left the code intentionally verbose to increase readability.
 Also, RFC-1321 describes this portion of the algorithm in 64 distinct operations so I have kept with that methodology.
 Rather than adding all of the code here, it can be seen in this repo in [md5.c] lines 125-194.

 * Once all round calculations have been performed, the initial values of H_MD5 are now incremented by the values A, B, C and D respectively.
-The current value of H_MD5 at this point is the hash value at this point.
+The value of H_MD5 at this point is the current hash value.
 If the message consists of multiple blocks, this new value of H_MD5 is then used as an initialiser to calculate the next block's hash which is again added to H_MD5, and so on until no blocks remain.
 If this is a single-block hash, this is the result of the hash.

 ---